lbryio/lbry.com/content/faq/lbry-basics.md

 ## Where do I find my LBC wallet address?
 To find your wallet address in LBRY:

-- in the **Desktop app** or **lbry.tv** click on your LBC Balance showing at the top right (Balance may show as `0 LBC` if you have not credited) and it should display the wallet overview page which shows your balance, send/receive , and recent transactions.
+- in the **Desktop app** or **lbry.tv** click on your LBC Balance showing at the top right (Balance may show as `0 LBC` if you have no credits) and it should display the wallet overview page which shows your balance, send/receive, and recent transactions.
 To see your wallet address, click on the `Your address` button.

 - in the **mobile app**, you need to access the main menu of the app and then choose the `Wallet` option where you can see the address of your wallet.